GreptimeTeam/greptimedb/docs/rfcs/2023-03-08-region-fault-tolerance.md

 > Currently the "close region" is undefined in Datanode.
 It could be a local cache clean up of region data or other resources tidy up.

-Finally, when a candidate successfully opens its region, it calls back to Metasrv, indicating it is ready to handle region.
+Finally, when a candidate successfully opens its region, it calls back to Metasrv, indicating it is ready to handle region. "call back" here is backed by its heartbeat to Metasrv.
 Metasrv updates the region's state to "active", so as to let Frontend lifts the restrictions of region writes (again, the read part of region is untouched).

 All the above steps should be managed by remote procedure framework.
 It's another implementation challenge in the region failover feature.
 (One is the remote WAL of course.)